Event-based Stereo Visual Odometry with Native Temporal Resolution via Continuous-time Gaussian Process Regression: RELATED WORK

 Initial event-based VO research focuses on simplified scenarios, e.g., 2D planar motion \cite{2D_eSLAM} or rotation-only motion \cite{Kim2014_eMosaic_Track}.
 Research extends estimation to $SE(3)$ motion by incorporating complementary sensors into the estimation pipeline.
 Kueng et al. \cite{Kueng2016_tracking_with_frame_event} fuse both events and traditional-camera frames to detect features on the image frames and track them using events.
 Weikersdorfer et al. \cite{eSLAM_withRGBD} use both event and RGB-D cameras to provide depth information for each event and create a 3D map for localization.

 Event-based Visual Inertial Odometry (VIO) systems specifically include inertial measurement units (IMUs) and are a popular area of research.
 Zhu et al. \cite{EVIO} and Rebecq et al. \cite{Rebecq:VIOKeyFrame} accumulate events in a spatial-temporal window to reconstruct frames for feature tracking.
 The resulting tracklets are used to minimize reprojection and initial error for pose estimation.
-Ultimate-SLAM \cite{Ultimate_SLAM} extends \cite{Rebecq:VIOKeyFrame} to include traditional camera frames for feature extraction and reformulates the cost function for camera egomotion estimation.
+Ultimate-SLAM \cite{Ultimate_SLAM} extends \cite{Rebecq:VIOKeyFrame} to use the IMU to generate motion-compensated event frames and reformulates the cost function for camera egomotion estimation.
 Chen et al. \cite{ESVIO} extract features using an asynchronous feature detector (Arc* \cite{Arc*}) from a stereo pair of event cameras and adopt an estimation pipeline similar to \cite{Ultimate_SLAM}.
 IMU Dynamic Vision Sensor Odometry using Lines (IDOL) \cite{IDOL} uses an alternative VIO paradigm.
 It uses Gaussian process regression to preintegrate IMU measurements and associate each event with timely accurate IMU data.
-This maintains the temporal resolution of the event data but still estimates the trajectory at the discrete states of the event frames.
+This maintains the temporal resolution of the event data but still estimates the trajectory at the discrete states of the event frames. \squeezeWords

 Kim et al. \cite{3Filter_estimation} estimate $SE(3)$ motion using only event-based cameras.
-They interleave three filters to simultaneously estimate camera motion, intensity-based frames and scene depth.
+They interleave three filters to estimate camera motion, intensity-based frames and scene depth.
 EVO \cite{EVO} improves computational performance by interleaving geometric semidense mapping \cite{EMVS} and image-to-model alignment for pose estimation.
 ESVO \cite{ESVO} uses parallel tracking and mapping to estimate the egomotion trajectory and a semidense 3D scene reconstruction.
-Hadviger et al. \cite{feature_based_ESVO} present a feature-based stereo VO pipeline using events, which group events into frames and then adopts a similar estimation framework to a traditional frame-based stereo VO pipeline \cite{frame_based_SVO}.
+Hadviger et al. \cite{feature_based_ESVO} present a feature-based stereo VO pipeline using events, which group events into frames and then adopts a similar estimation framework to a traditional frame-based stereo VO pipeline \cite{frame_based_SVO}. \squeezeWords